 At the time of creation, most server software suites ask the user to provide several pieces of information for validation purposes.
 Those details include the requester's fully qualified domain name (FDQN), legal name of the company, contact email address, physical address, and name of the division that would be handling the certificate.
 Additionally, users will need to send over their public key as well as its type and length.
 As explained by GlobalSign, the CA needs these bits of data to create an SSL certificate, which uses asymmetric cryptography based on a corresponding private and public key pair.

-What Information Is Included in a CSR?
+What Information Is Included in a certificate signing request?

 Your CA will use the data from the CSR to build your TLS certificate.
 Here is the type of information that you should expect to include in your CSR.